 If you are taking Japanese course for your college or department requirements, please consult with your college or department advisor first.

 All students from School of Global Policy and Strategy (GPS), who have prior experience of learning Japanese, must contact Ushida sensee at firstname.lastname@example.org directly.

 If you have never had any exposure to the language, JAPN 10A is the right class for you.
-If you have, please check this chart to find out what you need to do to be placed in an appropriate course.
-If you have been exposed to Japanese, you need to take a language exam.
-There are two types of language exams available; Japanese Placement Exam and Japanese Proficiency Exam.
+If you have been exposed to the Japanese language, you need to take a language exam.
+There are two types of language exams available; Japanese Placement Test and Japanese Proficiency Exam.

-The exam consists of two parts: 1) the listening exam and 2) interview with lecturers after the exam
+The Placement Test consists of two parts: 1) the online listening test and 2) interview with lecturers after the test

 UCSD Students may wish to have it certified that they have attained a level of conversational and reading proficiency to satisfy their language requirements.
 Revelle and Eleanor Roosevelt Colleges require such certification for the baccalaureate degree and some UCSD departments have an undergraduate language requirement as part of their major program.
 We offer a proficiency exam for Japanese.